NCI-Thesaurus/thesaurus-obo-edition/README.md

 ```

 ## Contact
 More information about this project can be provided by Melissa Haendel (@mellybelly).
-For details on software implementing the OBO Edition, contact Jim Balhoff (balhoff@renci.org).